gioroin02/rn/README.md

 Things to add:

-1. Add async ReadSocketTCP, WriteSocketTCP tasks
-2. Add strings
+1. Add strings
-3. Add hashmap
+2. Add hashmap

 Things to fix: